NMTrypI concept is based on the development of

 WP7: Communication/Dissemination/Exploitation & International cooperation.

-The main objective of WP7 are the following:
+The main objectives of WP7 are the following: